burhanrashid52/PhotoEditor/README.md

          .setDefaultEmojiTypeface(mEmojiTypeFace)
          .build();
  ```
-You can customize the properties in the PhotoEditor as per your requirement
+We can customize the properties in the PhotoEditor as per our requirement

 | Property  | Usage |
 | ------------- | ------------- |